1. Definitions and Interpretation

 (a) the Customer shall be entitled to claim from hireful a service credit equal to 10% of the Licence Fee for the immediately following monthly billing period (or, where the Licence Fee in respect of the Initial Term is included in the Customer’s payment for advertising services (as provided by hireful pursuant to a separate contract), an amount equal to 10% of the monthly list price for the relevant ATS); and

-(b) if the Service Availability is less than 94.0%, the Customer shall be entitled to treat such service availability as a material breach of this agreement which is not remediable for the purpose of clause 16.1.
+(b) if the Service Availability is less than 94.0% in a calendar month, the Customer shall be entitled to treat such service availability as a material breach of this agreement which is not remediable for the purpose of clause 17.1.